chardma3/hardman-photo/README.md

 * `products` Django app is where all the logic and templates connected to individual products are.
 * It can be divided into three main sections: **shop**, **product pages** and **admin product management activities**.
 * **Shop** is the landing page where shoppers start.
 Here they have access to the nav bar with all categories, a search bar and a buy now button which takes them to all photos where they can browse through all photography avaible on the website.
 This also features a sort function via the sort dropdown where they can sort by price, name and category.
-* By clicking on a product, the user can see the full product info including pictures of product, name, price and an add button if they would like to add product.
+* By clicking on a product, the user can see the full product info including pictures of product, name, price and an add button if they would like to add the product to their shoppig bag.
 * **Admin product management** activities include adding, editing and deleting products.
-Users with admin rights can do that directly in the UI through forms.
+Users with admin rights can do this directly in the UI through forms.

 ### Bag app